openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/use-git-microsoft.md

 out complex software.

 ## Git Repository Structure

-The majority of our code is in one Git repository hosted by VSTS.
+The majority of our code is in one Git repository hosted by Azure DevOps.
 That repository contains about 8GB worth of history on a fresh clone.
 We follow a single-trunk model; more on our branch structure later.